What is a Masters degree?

 • Postgraduate study fairs - you can meet representatives from numerous universities at these events.

-• University tutors - academics from your prospective course can explain the course content, while current tutors can reveal how your career goals match up.
+• University tutors - academics from your course can explain the course content, while current tutors can reveal how your career goals match up.

 Find out more